niedzielski/dotfiles/readme.md

 ### Inputs

-Xbox mode (2 LEDs) works well.
+PS mode (MSB LED) works well.
 I remapped axes and then calibrated with `jstest-gtk` then persisted the state with `sudo jscal-store /dev/input/js1`.

 ### Restore